cbaltao/gittraining-repo/README.md

 *A push updates the remote repository, in this case, on github.*

-To push a commit and make it live on the remote repository, use "git push".
+To push a commit and make it live on the remote repository, use "git push origin master".

+# CONTINUED ON GITTRAINING-REPO2...